rahullSingh/Epsilon-Task/README.md

     IN UI specs "REFFUS THE DOG" is in Capital form But, IN THE CODED RESULT it is small(Refus the Dog).

+  13TH:
+    IN UI specs "cardDate" date is given as 02/28/2019 BUT, IN THE CODED RESULT it is 2/28/19.

+  14TH:
+    IN UI specs "cardDate" has text as "bfrost" BUT, IN THE CODED RESULT it is "bfront".

   Improvements:
      =>I think the "cardDescriptions" text "REFUS THE DOG" should have 2 f's in REFUS, i.e it should be "REFFUS THE DOG".